matteomanca/matteo-web/content/authors/admin/_index.md

 ---

-Matteo Manca is currently Data Scientist at NTENT.
-He mainly focuses on the analysis of digital trace data, query logs, the application of data mining and computational methods and in the implementation of machine learning models.
+I am a data scientist, with background in Computer Science, and several years of experience working on data-driven solutions in cross-functional teams.
+I have experience collecting, analysing, mining large datasets and implementing machine learning models.
+I thrive on challenges and I like to use data to support decision making and to solve real world problems.
+I taught data science related courses in different masters and I am program committee member in some of the main Data Mining conferences.

-In 2014 he obtained his PhD in computer science from the University of Cagliari with a thesis focused on the study and implementation of recommendation approaches for the social media domain.
-He has worked as intern in CureMetrix (working remotely) , San Diego (CA) – USA and in the Web mining group at Yahoo!
-Researcher Barcelona.
+I obtained my PhD in computer science from the University of Cagliari (IT), with a thesis on the study and implementation of recommendation approaches for the social media domain.